Adapting a Text-to-Audio Model for Room Impulse Response Generation: Abstract

 \section{Abstract}

 Room Impulse Responses (RIRs) enable realistic acoustic simulation, with applications ranging from multimedia production to speech data augmentation.
 However, acquiring high-quality real-world RIRs is labor-intensive, and data scarcity remains a challenge for data-driven RIR generation approaches.
-In this paper, we propose a novel approach to RIR generation by fine-tuning a pre-trained text-to-audio model, demonstrating for the first time that large-scale generative audio priors can be effectively leveraged for the task.
-To address the lack of text-RIR paired data, we establish a labeling pipeline utilizing vision-language models to extract acoustic descriptions from existing image-RIR datasets.
+In this paper, we propose a novel approach to RIR generation by adapting a pre-trained text-to-audio model, demonstrating for the first time that large-scale generative audio priors can be effectively leveraged for this task.
+To address the lack of text-RIR paired data, we utilize a labeling pipeline leveraging vision-language models to extract acoustic descriptions from existing image-RIR datasets.
 We introduce an in-context learning strategy to accommodate free-form user prompts during inference.
-Evaluations involving MUSHRA listening tests and downstream ASR performance demonstrate that our model generates plausible RIRs and serves as an effective tool for speech data augmentation.
+Evaluations including a subjective listening test demonstrate that our model generates plausible RIRs with substantially less training data.
+Audio examples are available on our demo website\footnote{\href{https://kirak-kim.github.io/sao-t2r-demo/}{https://kirak-kim.github.io/sao-t2r-demo/}}.